 .5 oz St-Germain

 Shake over ice and strain into a chilled cocktail glass.

 One of the problems you can run into when mixing with St-Germain is overuse.
 The flavor is potent and unique.
-It's really easy to get carried away and make a cocktail that's just too sweet or over saturated with elderflower.
-I guess that's why I like the idea of combining it with something like Aperol.
+It’s really easy to get carried away and make a cocktail that’s just too sweet or over saturated with elderflower.
+That’s why we like the idea of combining it with something like Aperol.
 As tasty as the liqueur can be with white wine or pear vodka—ingredients that play nice—it can also benefit from the counter-effects of bitter and sour.
 Of course, we are talking about balance, and this drink pulls at your palate in all three directions at once.